DragonSenses/Algorithms/LeetCode/57-insert-interval/problem.md

 ### Goal
 The goal is to insert the new interval into the sorted array of intervals while maintaining the order and merging any overlapping intervals.

+# Linear Search Approach

+We have `N` non-overlapping intervals in ascending order of their `start` value; given one more interval `newInterval`, we want to insert this interval into the list while keeping the order intact and merging any overlapping intervals.